etaoins/llambda/docs/errors.md

 Error Model
 -----------

-Llambda implements the R7RS error system which is built on exceptions raised by ``(raise)`` or ``(error)`` and caught with ``(guard)`` or ``(with-exception-handler)``.
+Llambda implements the R7RS error system which is built on exceptions raised by ``(raise)`` or ``(error)`` and caught with ``(guard)``.
 Individual error categories have predicate procedures that can be used to categorise signalled errors inside exception handlers.
 If an exception is not caught by an exception handler a description of the error will be printed to standard error and the program will terminate.

 In this example ``(open-input-file)`` is executed and a message is printed whenever a ``file-error`` is signalled.
 If any other error is signalled the exception will be re-raised and handled by the next exception handler.